 The concept is when you’re reading text, your brain has to create an image in your mind of what you are reading so you can comprehend it.
 When watching a video, though, the brain doesn’t have to create those images.
 This allows you to easily convey your message and reach people quickly and effectively—even within their short attention spans.

 It’s true, videos perform well when it comes to conversions.
 Forbes says at least 75 percent of executives watch business related videos on websites at least once a week.
 At least 100 million Internet users watch video every day.
 Back in 2012, Wistia performed a study where it determined emails with videos had a 300 percent higher click through rate than emails without video.
-Also, online shoppers are 64 percent more likely to buy a product on an online retail site after watch a video.
+Also, 52 percent of buyers said watching a video made them more confident about their purchasing decisions.

 Videos help add a human element to your website you may not be able to achieve with photos and text.
 According to Susan Weinschenk, Ph.D. the reason people are more drawn to video is because we are hardwired to pay more attention to the human face.
 Also, the human voice allows us to more easily process data and convert it useful information.